jrose835/JimRose.github.io/_posts/2021-10-11-ranking-homer-post.md

 Those which go up or down in rank from one input region sample to the next could be assumed to be found at relatively different enrichment levels...sometimes with biological significance.

+### What does it mean to be "more enriched"

+This is a tricky concept, as we're running the risk of

 ## Coming soon:

 I'll finish writing this blog post showing some of the biological relevance to this approach soon!